Susan Schneider Thomas Published in the University of Dayton Law Review

 This article argues that the “trail of fraud” language does not strike the proper balance, was derived from a now-abandoned provision of the FCA, and likely keeps the government from being informed about substantial frauds or impairs the government’s ability to recover for those frauds because the knowledgeable insiders have been pushed out of the cases.

-As Susan Schneider Thomas, the principal author of the article, explained, “The idea for this article stems all the way back to my initial days working with a group of law firms on a series of drug price cases, in the early 2000’s, where we ultimately recovered several billion dollars for the federal and state governments.
+As Ms. Thomas explained, “The idea for this article stems all the way back to my initial days working with a group of law firms on a series of drug price cases, in the early 2000’s, where we ultimately recovered several billion dollars for the federal and state governments.
 My first task was to read literally dozens of government reports about problems with reported prices and argue that those reports did not provide defendants with either a ‘government acquiescence’ or a public disclosure defense.
 I was puzzled and frustrated by the trail of fraud language under the PDB and have now put something together that could help get that language dropped from the jurisprudence.”

 Ms. Thomas is an attorney in the Firm’s False Claims Act, Whistleblower and Qui Tam Group and concentrates her practice in the areas of healthcare and defense contractor fraud.
 She has served on the Editorial Advisory Board for Law360’s Aerospace and Defense, and Health, online newsletters and has lectured on various topics concerning the False Claims Act, including whistleblower retaliation.